The Inishowen 100 is one of my favourite things to do in Donegal.

 Here you’ll get an insight into the story of Irish life from the Great Famine of the 1840s up until the present day.
 The reviews online for this place are excellent.

 Head out towards Five Finger Strand next.
-A visit here really is one of the best things to do in Donegal.
+This is one of the best beaches in Donegal and it’s a fine stop to stretch your legs for a bit.

 Maybe it’s down to how secluded the beach is.
 Or it could be the views out to the mountains off in the distance.
 All I know is that you’ll remember your visit here long after you leave Donegal.

-When you leave Five Finger Strand head for the nearby Knockamany Viewpoint.
+When you leave Five Finger Strand head for the nearby Knockamany Viewpoint (Wild Alpaca Way on maps).
 There’s plenty of space to park here and the views are sensational.

 We’re off to the most northerly point in Ireland next – Malin Head (Banba’s Crown is the most northerly point here).